minutis-redcall/redcall/docs/tech/10-configure-twilio.md

 - Share it with your volunteers so they'll know you will trigger them through it

+3) If you wish to accelerate the number of voice calls sent per second, you need to ask your account manager for more "Twilio Voice API CPS".
+By default, RedCall send 5 calls per second.

 ### Project configuration

 - Set `TWILIO_ACCOUNT_SID` with your Twilio account SID